-Net cash used in investing activities decreased by \$611.3 million to \$904.0 million for the year ended December 31, 2019 from \$1.52 billion for the year ended December 31, 2018.
-This decrease in net cash used in investing activities was attributable to (i) a decrease of \$627.6 million in oil and natural gas properties capital expenditures and (ii) an increase of \$13.6 million in proceeds from sales of assets for the year ended December 31, 2019, both as compared to the year ended December 31, 2018.
-This decrease in oil and natural gas properties expenditures was partially offset by an increase of approximately \$28.8 million in expenditures for midstream support equipment and facilities, which included the construction of a further expansion of the Black River Processing Plant and associated infrastructure, additional salt water disposal wells and additional pipeline infrastructure.
-Cash used for oil and natural gas properties capital expenditures for the year ended December 31, 2019 was primarily attributable to our operated and non-operated drilling and completion activities in the Delaware Basin and our nine-well program in South Texas concluded in the first half of 2019.
-In 2018, we completed the BLM Acquisition, through which we acquired 8,400 gross and net leasehold acres in Lea and Eddy Counties, New Mexico for approximately \$387 million.
-The absence of an acquisition of similar magnitude in 2019 was the primary reason for the significant decrease in net cash used in investing activities in 2019, as compared to 2018.
+Net cash used in investing activities decreased by \$128.3 million to \$775.7 million for the year ended December 31, 2020 from \$904.0 million for the year ended December 31, 2019.
+This decrease in net cash used in investing activities was primarily attributable to a decrease of \$208.3 million in D/C/E capital expenditures as compared to the year ended December 31, 2019, which was partially offset by (i) an increase of approximately \$42.3 million in expenditures for midstream support equipment and facilities, which included the construction of the further expansion of the Black River Processing Plant and associated infrastructure, additional salt water disposal wells and additional pipeline infrastructure, (ii) an increase of \$22.0 million in expenditures related to acquisition of oil and natural gas properties and (iii) a decrease of \$17.1 million in proceeds from sales of assets.
+Cash used for D/C/E capital expenditures for the year ended December 31, 2020 was primarily attributable to our operated and non-operated drilling and completion activities in the Delaware Basin.